Assange in 2010

-Julian Paul Assange ( // ə-SAHNZH; born 3 July 1971) is an Australian journalist, publisher and Internet activist.
+Julian Paul Assange (/[invalid input: 'icon']/ ə-SAHNZH; born 3 July 1971) is an Australian journalist, publisher and Internet activist.
 He is best known as the spokesperson and editor in chief for WikiLeaks, a whistleblower website.
 Before working with the website, he was a physics and mathematics student as well as a computer programmer.
 He has lived in several countries and has told reporters he is constantly on the move.
 He makes irregular public appearances to speak about freedom of the press, censorship, and investigative reporting; he has also won three journalism awards for his work with WikiLeaks.

 Assange founded the controversial WikiLeaks website in 2006 and serves on its advisory board.
 In this capacity, he has been involved in the publication of material documenting extrajudicial killings in Kenya, a report of toxic waste dumping on the African coast, Church of Scientology manuals, Guantanamo Bay procedures, and material involving large banks such as Kaupthing and Julius Baer among other documents.
 He has recently received widespread public attention for the publication of classified material from WikiLeaks documenting details about the involvement of the United States in the wars in Afghanistan and Iraq.
 On 28 November 2010, WikiLeaks and its five media partners began publishing the United States diplomatic cables leak.
 According to The Guardian, this has placed Assange "at the centre of intense media speculation and a hate campaign against him in America".